Skip to content

 • You can undo this exception by clicking the arrow that appears next to such exceptions.

-• If there is a padlock next to a custom data field at the event group level, this means that different values were entered in underlying events.
+• If there is a padlock next to a custom data field at the level of an event group, this means that different values were entered in underlying events.

-• You can change the values by clicking the padlock, causing all existing values in the underlying events to be deleted and the newly entered value is inherited by those events.
+• You can change the values by clicking the padlock, which deletes all existing values in the underlying events and causes the newly entered value to be inherited by those events.

 Please note: if you remove an event from an event group, it loses all the custom data info that it inherited from the event group.
 If you add an event to the event group, it will automatically inherit all existing custom data from the event group.